marcusoftnet/marcusoftnet.github.io/_posts/2006-11-17-babies-and-their-parents-ii.md

 blogger_orig_url: http://www.marcusoft.net/2006/11/babies-and-their-parents-ii.html
 ---

-When i wrote about [babies and their parents](http://marcushammarberg.blogspot.com/2006/11/babies-and-parents.html) it caused a small stir here at the office, of course from the parents here.
-Apparently babies *will* take up all your spare time.
+When I wrote about [babies and their parents](http://marcushammarberg.blogspot.com/2006/11/babies-and-parents.html) it caused a small stir here at the office, of course from the parents here.
+Apparently babies _will_ take up all your spare time.

 Anyhow - my friends, that was late pregnant, has now had a little girl.
-We are going there tonight and i am really looking forward to meeting them and her.
+We are going there tonight and I am really looking forward to meeting them and her.

 And also see if they still are the same people or if there has been major changes to them -as it have to be according to my co-workers.
-I won't promise to eat anything if not but i sure hope that its still my old friends and not super-mum and dad.
+I won't promise to eat anything if not but I sure hope that its still my old friends and not super-mum and dad.